Stressors for LGBTQ

 Effects on Gender Expression and Body Image

 The most unsettling part of lockdown for me was going without frequent haircuts between March and September.
 At work, I started getting comments like, “your hair is getting so long!
 You look so pretty!”
 To me, it was code for, “You look so cis-hetero.”
 Cringe.
+So there I discovered a new pandemic stress for LGBTQ people like me.
 I started to see some softer, feminized version of myself in the mirror as I tried to manage my hair.
 It started to look more and more like the hair I had in the mid-nineties when I was in high school and was still struggling with whether or not I wanted to be “normal.”
 I didn’t want to take pictures of myself and I didn’t feel like myself.

 And that’s the rub, isn’t it?
 Expression and community are so important to identity.
 It affects self-esteem and body image in an effort to be true to who we are, on the inside.